-My most popular books, at least based upon sales and letters, are the Bryson City series.
+My most popular books, at least based on sales and letters, are the Bryson City series.
 In the second book in this series, Bryson City Seasons, I wrote about an encounter with a patient on Christmas 1982 in Bryson City, North Carolina.
 Today, tomorrow, and on Christmas eve, I’ll be excerpting the story for you and hope it will be a Christmas blessing for you and yours:

 The morning before the Christmas of 1982, just a year after beginning the practice of family medicine in the small hamlet of Bryson City, North Carolina, I was in the office when the ER nurse, Louise Thomas, called.
 “I’ve got a patient named here, name of Evan, with a pretty bad pneumonia.
 He’s an older man and he’s skin and bones.
 I think he needs to be in the ICU.”